lfazocar/news-site/README.md

 ## Description

 News web app with a fully functioning user authentication system set up using Devise.
 There are 3 roles available: **User**, who can only view and comment articles, **Author**, who can also publish articles, and **Admin** who can do all of the above in addition to editing and deleting articles.
+Guests on the other hand can only view articles and comments.

 The app also features a mailing system for user registration confirmation and password recovery and a series of tests for checking that the user roles have the correct permissions.